david-macmahon/DataPipelineLocks.jl/README.md

 To facilitate the termination of the asynchronous tasks of a data pipeline, `DataPipelineLock` instances can be *terminated* using the `terminate!` function.
-When a `DataPipelineLock` instance in terminated, any task waiting on that instance will throw a `DataPipelineTerminatedException` exception and any future operation of the terminated `DataPipelineLock` instance will also throw the same type of exception.
+When a `DataPipelineLock` instance in terminated, any task waiting on that instance will throw a `DataPipelineTerminated` exception and any future operation of the terminated `DataPipelineLock` instance will also throw the same type of exception.
 Tasks may catch this exception to perform any cleanup that may be required before terminating.
 Simple tasks without cleanup requirements may simply opt to let the exception end the task.
 To terminate an entire pipeline, all `DataPipelineLock` instances of the data pipeline should be terminated and `wait` should be called on all tasks to ensure that they finish.
-Calling `wait` on tasks that do not catch the `DataPipelineTerminatedException` will itself throw a `TaskFailedException` which must be caught so as not to prematurely exit the main task.
+Calling `wait` on tasks that do not catch the `DataPipelineTerminated` will itself throw a `TaskFailedException` which must be caught so as not to prematurely exit the main task.
 If desired, the termination status of a `DataPipelineLock` instance may be obtained by passing it to the `isterminated` function.

-The `produce`, `propagate`, and `consume` functions normally return `true`, but upon catching a `DataPipelineTerminatedException`, they will return `false`.
+The `produce`, `propagate`, and `consume` functions normally return `true`, but upon catching a `DataPipelineTerminated` exception, they will return `false`.
 Tasks that use these functions should perform any cleanup required and exit when `false` is returned.

 Furthermore, `propagate` will also call `terminate!` on the downstream `DataPipelineLock` object to propagate the termination status down the pipeline.
-Propagation tasks that do not use `propagate` should likewise propagate any termination status to its downstream `DataPipelineLock` object.
+Any propagation tasks that does not use `propagate` should likewise propagate any termination status to its downstream `DataPipelineLock` object.
 This convention allows for the data pipeline to be terminated by calling `terminate!` on the first `DataPipelineLock` instance of the data pipeline and then calling `wait` on the last task of the data pipeline.

 # Examples